 The satellite record is the highest quality temperature data series in the climate record.
 It shows that the temperature of the Southern Hemisphere has been flat, with a slight increase in the Northern Hemisphere.
 Note the El Nino peak in 1998.

-If it doesn't feel hotter in Australia than it was 28 years ago, it is because it isn't hotter.
+If it doesn't feel hotter than it was in 1980, it is because it isn't hotter than it was in 1980.